pinobatch/numism/docs/gb_emu_testing.md

 These emulators have not yet been tested:

-- Mesen-S (pending fix of settings not saving in Mono version)
 - GameYob and Lameboy in DeSmuME or MelonDS
 - helloGB
 - TGB Dual